thinkplaymake/the.independency.co/freelance-friendly/hirers-research.md

 We’re now expanding our research to explore the relationship between freelancers and the organisations that hire them — identifying the biggest challenges, where friction occurs, and the improvements that benefit both sides.

-In 2026, we’ll publish a report outlining the key drivers of an effective freelancer–client relationship: the conditions that lead to improved productivity, reduced cost, stronger relationships, higher-quality outcomes, and more sustainable working practices.
+In 2026, we’ll publish a report outlining the key drivers of an effective freelancer–client relationship: the conditions that lead to improved productivity, reduced cost, stronger relationships, higher-quality outcomes, and more sustainable and supported working practices.
 We’ll also define the “Freelance Friendly” behaviours that create mutual benefit for both hirer and freelancer.

 For the first phase of this research, we are inviting contributions from organisations that work with freelancers and would like to help shape more sustainable industry-wide standards.

-<a href="https://calendly.com/theindependencyco/the-independency-freelance-friendly-hirers-interviews" class="cta">&rarr; Take Part </a>
+<a href="https://airtable.com/appmrBuX0HQ2poylW/shrHR4yQLwQqQd0rC" class="cta">&rarr; Take Part </a>

 ### What’s involved?